openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

     Once the files are downloaded, follow the normal process using the :code:`downloads/clc3class.tif` file (three classes).

 The first step requires reclassifying your image.
-Using the **Reclassifying** panel, select the image in your SEPAL folder.
+Using the **Reclassifying** panel, select the image in your **SEPAL folder**.

 .. attention::

-    If the image is on your local computer and not in your SEPAL folders, consider reading the `Exchange files with SEPAL <https://docs.sepal.io/en/latest/setup/filezilla.html>`_.
+    If the image is on your local computer and not in your **SEPAL folders**, see `Exchange files with SEPAL <https://docs.sepal.io/en/latest/setup/filezilla.html>`_.

 The dropdown menus will list the discrete values of your raster input image.
 Select each class in your image and place them in one of the following categories: